 - Number of previous children

-It is extremely important that the information recorded in the stillbirth register is correct.
-The person registering the stillbirth should check the information that is being recorded in the register very carefully before the entry is signed because mistakes in the register are difficult to correct.
+It is extremely important that the information recorded in the register is correct.
+The person completing the registration should check the information that is being recorded in the register very carefully before the entry is signed because mistakes are difficult to correct.

-A certificate of registration will be issued free of charge to the person who registers the stillbirth.
+A certificate of registration will be issued free of charge to the person who completes the registration.
 This certificate provides proof that the stillbirth has been registered.
-Any names given to the stillborn child and entered in the register will be recorded on the certificate of registration.
+Any names given to the child and entered in the register will be recorded on this certificate.

-After a stillbirth has been registered, one or more certificates may be bought at the time of registration or at any time afterwards by the mother or the father, provided that the father's details are also recorded in the register.
+After a stillbirth has been registered, one or more certificates may be bought at the time of registration or at any time afterwards by the mother or the father (provided he is recorded in the register).
 Applications for certificates from someone who is not the mother or father should be sent to the general register office stating the full details of the purpose for which the certificate is required.
-The contact details for the general register office can be found below.

-The registrar will also issue a certificate for the burial or cremation of the stillborn child on an official burial or cremation site.
+The registrar will also issue a certificate for burial or cremation on an official site.
 The certificate is normally passed to the funeral director who is making the arrangements.
 A funeral cannot take place until this certificate has been given to the burial authority or the crematorium.
-If there is a delay in the registration, it is possible to obtain a certificate for the burial before the stillbirth has been registered provided it does not need to be reported to the coroner.
+If there is a delay in the registration, it is possible to obtain a certificate for the burial before the stillbirth has been registered, provided it does not need to be reported to the coroner.
 A certificate for cremation however cannot be issued before the stillbirth has been registered.